midonet/midonet/docs/midolman-flow-invalidation.md

 - gives every flow a tag consisting of its own ID
 - gives every flow forwarded to a single port (interior or exterior) a tag consisting of the tuple (bridge ID, port ID, dst MAC, dst VLAN)
-- gives every broadcast flow a tag consisting of the tuple (bridge ID, portSet ID)
+- gives every broadcast flow a tag consisting the bridge id.
 - gives every flow forwarded to a logical port a tag consisting of a tuple (bridge ID, port ID) where port ID is the ID of the logical port on the bridge
 - gives every flow flooded a tag (bridge ID, dst MAC, DST VLAN ID) where MAC is the